Skip to content

 Many technical skills go into doing a voice-over, such as breathing, pronunciation, articulation, and delivery.
 Working with a voice-acting coach will help with all that.

-3) Record A Voice-Over Demo
+3) Record A Voice Demo

-A professional voice-over demo is usually a few minutes long and should contain your best voice-over work.
+A professional demo reel is usually a few minutes long and should contain your best voice-over work.
 Let your voice talent shine while performing in a different language or doing unique character voices (examples).

 4) Create A Portfolio